 citrate or glycinate

-300 mg BID Stomach cramps, diarrhea Constipation Loose bowel movements, cramps
+300 mg twice daily or once before bed GI cramps, diarrhea Constipation Loose bowel movements, cramps

 Vitamin B2